uxico-dev/unifi-access-api/README.md

 ## Usage

 The Unifi Access API exposes several resources.
 The resources are represented by different Client classes.
 All resources can be accessed through the `UnifiAccessApi\Client\Client` class.
-For now the following resources have been (partially) implemented:

-- Visitor
-- Credential
-- DoorGroups

 All responses are represented by Data Transfer Objects (DTOs) that can be found in the `Uxicodev\UnifiAccessApi\API\Responses` namespace.
 The objects returned are Entities that can be found in the `Uxicodev\UnifiAccessApi\API\Entities` namespace.